goadesign/pulse/pool/README.md

 ## Usage

-Ponos dedicated worker pools are generally valuable when workers require statefulness, and their state relies on the jobs they perform.
+Ponos dedicated worker pools are generally valuable when workers require state which depends on the jobs they perform.

 To illustrate, let's consider the scenario of a multitenant system that requires managing a collection of background tasks for each tenant.
 In this case,